Algo Centre Mall: Government reaction

-Lawsuit

-On June 28, four days after the collapse, the mall owner's lawyer stated that a class action lawsuit had already been launched.

-A class action lawsuit was launched by Elaine Quinte and Jack Quinte, who owned Hungry Jack's in the mall.
-The lawsuit lists Algo Centre Mall, Eastwood Mall Inc., Robert Nazarian, the City of Elliot Lake, the Province of Ontario, and the unnamed engineer "who approved the structure of the mall a short time prior to this incident."

 Demolition

+Following the collapse, concerns were raised that Algo Centre Mall may contain asbestos which may have been released during the collapse and rescue demolition of the mall.
+Further concerns were raised about non-fungible items trapped in the debris; John Pomerleau, the owner of Alternative Funeral Service which is located in the Algo Centre Mall stated that more than 30 cremation urns were still trapped in the mall and it was unknown if or when they could be recovered.

 Local area MPP Michael Mantha raised concerns that confidential records must be extracted, such as those from the public health department.
 He expressed concern that the information might end up in the local landfill.
 Documents were never extracted from Algo Mall.

 Many health, social assistance and Service Canada files were found at the city landfill.
 Documents found among the rubble by a private source said to be photocopies of clients drivers licences, social insurance numbers, health cards and birth certificates.
 The private source never removed any documents from the landfill site, although it is unknown if anyone else entered the landfill site after hours while the demolition was progressing.

-Political impact
+Political and professional impacts

 The inquiry's final report was released just 12 days before the 2014 municipal election.
 Ongoing anger over city council's handling of the Algo Centre Mall resulted in incumbent mayor Rick Hamilton and two incumbent city councillors who ran against him for the mayoralty being defeated by political newcomer Dan Marchisella, and only one seat on city council was won by an incumbent councillor.

-Professional Impact

 Both Professional Engineers Ontario (PEO) and Ontario Association of Certified Engineering Technicians and Technologists (OACETT) have implemented mandatory Continuing Professional Development programs in response to the Algo collapse.

 Criminal trial

 Robert G.H.
 Wood, the engineer who signed off on the engineering report declaring the mall structurally sound just a few weeks before the roof collapse, was indicted on July 11, 2015, with two counts of criminal negligence causing death and one count of criminal negligence causing bodily harm.
 According to the inquiry, Wood had previously indicated in conversation that he was aware that the roof was at risk of caving in, but altered his final report at Nazarian's request so that the structural issues did not jeopardize the building's refinancing.
 Furthermore, Wood's engineering licence was already suspended when he performed the inspection, and his licence was then revoked.

-His trial began in September 2016.